- Paperback: 88 pages

 —Christopher Salerno, author of The Man Grave

-Raised in a household of paprika in New Jersey by her homesick maternal grandmother—a refugee of the 1956 Hungarian Uprising and ensuing refugee crisis—Mackenzie necessarily explores prescribed responsibilities of diasporic only daughterhood.
-While shepherding her beloved grandmother through hospice at home, Mackenzie wanders into slippery and informative familial-folkloric reveriescapes by way of amuletic diacritical vowels, gathering cartographic knowledge from her grandmother’s body, name, language, personal possessions, and stories.
-Mackenzie desperately records her grandmother’s waning memories cratered by suicide, occupation, revolution, forced exodus, homesickness, and progressive dementia, while simultaneously condemning violent political conditions and interrogating intergenerational psychoemotional curses and ethics of witnessing.
+Raised in a household of paprika in New Jersey by her homesick maternal grandmother—a refugee of the 1956 Hungarian Uprising and ensuing refugee crisis—Polonyi necessarily explores prescribed responsibilities of diasporic only-daughterhood.
+While shepherding her beloved grandmother through hospice at home, Polonyi wanders into slippery and informative familial-folkloric reveriescapes, gathering cartographic knowledge from her grandmother’s body, name, language, personal possessions, and stories.
+In a “fever of the figurative” she desperately records the residues of her grandmother’s waning memories while condemning violent political conditions, interrogating intergenerational psychoemotional curses, and contemplating ethics of witnessing.
 What do we give each other?
+How do we metabolize what we inherit for healing?

-Mackenzie Polonyi is a Pushcart-Prize-nominated paprika poet, storyteller, educator, and bookseller based in New Jersey.
-She earned her BA at William Paterson University, where she was a Helen and Philip Manno Award winner and her MFA in Creative Writing from Cornell University, where she was a lecturer and a Robert Chasen Memorial Poetry Prize winner.
+Mackenzie Polonyi is a Pushcart Prize–nominated paprika poet, storyteller, educator, and bookseller based in New Jersey.
+She earned her BA from William Paterson University, where she was a Helen and Philip Manno Award winner, and her MFA in creative writing from Cornell University, where she was a lecturer and a Robert Chasen Memorial Poetry Prize winner.